Formation and evolution of the Solar System: Chronology

 The time frame of the Solar System's formation has been determined using radiometric dating.
-Scientists estimate that the Solar System is 4.6 billion years old.
+To estimate the age of the Solar System, scientists use meteorites, which were formed during the early condensation of the solar nebula.
+Recent estimates for the age of the Solar System range between 4.567 to 4.568 billion years.

 The oldest known mineral grains on Earth are approximately 4.4 billion years old.
 Rocks this old are rare, as Earth's surface is constantly being reshaped by erosion, volcanism, and plate tectonics.
-To estimate the age of the Solar System, scientists use meteorites, which were formed during the early condensation of the solar nebula.
-Almost all meteorites (see the Canyon Diablo meteorite) are found to have an age of 4.6 billion years, suggesting that the Solar System must be at least this old.

 Studies of discs around other stars have also done much to establish a time frame for Solar System formation.
 Stars between one and three million years old have discs rich in gas, whereas discs around stars more than 10 million years old have little to no gas, suggesting that giant planets within them have ceased forming.

 Timeline of Solar System evolution

 Note: All dates and times in this chronology are approximate and should be taken as an order of magnitude indicator only.